2024–25 First League of the Federation of Bosnia and Herzegovina

-The 2024–25 First League of the Federation of Bosnia and Herzegovina was the 25th season of the First League of the Federation of Bosnia and Herzegovina, the second tier football league of Bosnia and Herzegovina.
+The 2024–25 First League of the Federation of Bosnia and Herzegovina (known as the Wwin First League for sponsorship reasons) was the 25th season of the First League of the Federation of Bosnia and Herzegovina, the second tier football league of Bosnia and Herzegovina.
 The season began on 17 August 2024 and ended on 8 June 2025.

 Stupčanica were crowned champions, winning their first championship title, but did not receive a license for the Premier League of Bosnia and Herzegovina.